kercre123/victor/tools/sdk/docs/source/getstarted.rst

 Getting Started With the Cozmo SDK - OS X / Linux
 =================================================

+.. warning:: THIS IS THE ALPHA BUILD OF THE COZMO SDK.
+All information within this SDK is subject to change without notice.

 To make sure you get the best experience possible out of the SDK, please ensure you have followed the steps in the :doc:`Installation Guide </install>`.

 -------------------